by Jameel Barkat

 Banting hypothesized that if we can ligate (tie) the pancreatic duct of dogs, we will be able to get rid of exocrine secretion, which at that time was thought to be the culprit in damaging the endocrine part having the anti-diabetic function.
 The next day, Banting sought an appointment with Professor JJR Macleod at the University of Toronto.
 Macleod was a renowned scientist of carbohydrate metabolism who gave a patient hearing to Banting’s hypothesis and agreed to allow him to work in his laboratory with some degree of acquiescence.
 Macleod saw some merit in Banting’s idea and was of the opinion that even negative results will also be helpful in further understanding of the then enigmatic anti-diabetic treasure extract from the pancreas.

 Since it was time for summer vacations, Professor Macleod’s students, Charles Best and Nobel Clark had to toss the coin for deciding who will work with Banting in summer.
-Best lost the toss and had to work with Banting while Clark later regretted winning that toss, which perhaps deprived him of fame and becoming a part of the history of the marvellous discovery of Insulin.
+Best lost the toss and had to work with Banting while Clark later regretted winning that toss, which perhaps deprived him of fame and becoming a part of the history of the marvelous discovery of Insulin.

 Banting And Best

-Banting and Best started their experiments by ligating the pancreatic ducts of dogs followed by extracting the fluid they named as isletin and subsequently injected this extract into the diabetic de-pancreatized dogs.
-Their journey did not start on a good note as a number of dogs died due to infection while going through pancreatectomy (removal of pancreas).
+Banting and Best started their experiments by ligating the pancreatic ducts of dogs followed by extracting the fluid they named as isletin and subsequently injecting this extract into the diabetic de-pancreatized dogs.
+Their journey did not start on a good note as a number of dogs died due to infection while going through pancreatectomy (removal of the pancreas).

-Best later recorded in his memoir that Banting, having an apprehension of using too many dogs from University of Toronto’s animal facility, bought many dogs from the streets of Toronto and one time even used his necktie to catch and bring a dog to the lab.
+Best later recorded in his memoir that Banting, having an apprehension of using too many dogs from the University of Toronto’s animal facility, bought many dogs from the streets of Toronto and one time even used his necktie to catch and bring a dog to the lab.

 Injecting the extract from the ligated pancreas into the diabetic dog was no less than a miracle as they had seen and recorded the dog’s high blood glucose levels plummeting.
 However, it was again the same problem of abscesses and other side effects.
 Banting and Best later found that extracts from normal bovine pancreas were also effective in lowering blood glucose.
 So, the question of ligated pancreas came to an end and the quest for purification of that effective constituent gained momentum.